Patchfox/azure-docs/articles/defender-for-cloud/exempt-resource.md

 To fine-tune the security recommendations that Defender for Cloud makes for your subscriptions, management group, or resources, you can create an exemption rule to:

-- Mark a specific **recommendation** or as "mitigated" or "risk accepted".
+- Mark a specific **recommendation** as "mitigated" or "risk accepted".
 You can create recommendation exemptions for a subscription, multiple subscriptions, or an entire management group.
 - Mark **one or more resources** as "mitigated" or "risk accepted" for a specific recommendation.

 > [!NOTE]